-Understanding that for many children, particularly those who are orphans, school is the only place where they can get adult guidance and psycho-social support, CAMFED has established a network of trained Teacher Mentors.
-Working throughout the partner school system, they help to solve the problems girls encounter at school or at home.
+For many children, particularly those who are orphans, school is the only place where they can get adult guidance and psycho-social support.
+Trained Teacher Mentors, working throughout CAMFED’s partner schools, help to address the problems that children encounter at school or at home.

-We also partner with parents, who volunteer their time and resources in Parent Support Groups.
-These groups offer love, support, and vital services to vulnerable boys and girls, such as school meal programs, or supervision at school hostels.
+CAMFED also partners with parents, who volunteer their time and resources in Parent Support Groups.
+These groups offer love, support, and vital services to vulnerable girls and boys, such as school meal programs and supervision at school hostels.
 With training and small grants, Parent Support Groups are also starting profit-making enterprises in order to help more children in their communities to cover their material needs, including shoes, books and uniforms.